zainabx78/tech501-week2/Notes/Database.md

 Solution=
 - I re-created the VM's for the app and db again, this time changing the security type to standard.
   I was able to create images with the `No, capture only a managed image` option this time.

+**WORKS!**

+## Levels of automate: Lowest to highest:
+1. **Manually-**
+  - SSH into the machine and run the commands manually.
+2. **Bash scripting**- still need to ssh into the vm and then manually run the script.
+Not fully automatic.
+3. **User data-**
+  - Only runs once (can't start and stop vm).
+  - Runs the script as root user.
+  - No ssh required to run the script it automatically runs on start of vm.
+4. **Image**- has everything you created on disk except home directory (gets wiped).